fannyarles/project-canvas-crashing-it/README.md

 ## Description

 Traffic Jam puts the player in charge of traffic control at a crossroad.
 They have to prevent collisions between cars, for that, they can stop each car by clicking on it.
 The game stops when a collision happens.
-The score is time-based : the longer the traffic runs smoothly, the best it is!
+The score is based on the numbers of cars that successfully crossed the map.

 ## MVP